Why do a Marathon?

 The extreme intensity of a non-stop working environment by its nature challenges perceptions, preconceptions and methods forcing fresh solutions.

 Break blocks.
-Move work forward.
+Move work and how you forward.
 Build creative stamina.

 Hit the wall and find out what is at the other side.
 End with new work, widened perspectives and fresh processes.

 One of Edmond Hillary’s comments about finally scaling Everest was: “It is not the mountain we conquer but ourselves.”

 And JFK said, about putting a person on the moon: “We choose to do this not because it is easy but because it is hard.”

-And some more inspiring words from champions who run marathons…
+And some inspiring words from champions who run marathons…

 “why do a marathon…the sheer experience…”